e271828e/Flight.jl/docs/notes/design/framework_spec.md

 gain bundle per compensator; compensators consume gains as `u`.
 What mutation hid, ports expose.
 Gain trajectories become observable in log, [trace](#g-trace) and [replay](#g-replay); the `Ref` writes were invisible to all three.
 The [feedthrough](#g-feedthrough) graph carries the dependency.
-Linearization holds unseeded gain slots constant with zero special-casing ([§14.10][s14-10]).
+Linearization holds unseeded gain inputs constant with zero special-casing ([§14.10][s14-10]).
 One-shot design-time gains (`robot2d`'s controller synthesis at init) are construction-time parameters or stopped-sim service outputs — not a runtime write path.